 And then finally, Column K. This is where you’re going to jot down any notes that come to mind as you’re auditing your nonprofit’s website.

-So, that’s really it!
-That’s the process to actually complete your nonprofit website audit.
-And then at the end of this process, you’ll have identified your website’s strengths and weaknesses, and you’ll have a punch list of pages to focus on revising.
+There you have it.
+At the end of this process, you’ll have identified your website’s strengths and weaknesses, and you’ll have a punch list of pages to focus on revising.

 And then I also like to strike through things that I’ve put in the notes section as I work through them.
 I find that just makes it a little easier to see what’s done and what still needs to happen, but that’s totally a personal preference thing.
 You do not have to do that if it makes it harder for you to use the document in any way.